 - uniform jackets, and other assorted

-How the fire affected the work at the Dunedin Ordnance Depot is unknown, but it would continue to service the Otago and Southand Military district until 1921 when the South Island military districts amalgamated into the Southern Military Command.
+How the fire affected the work at the Dunedin Ordnance Depot is unknown.
+Still, it would continue to service the Otago and Southand Military districts until 1921, when the South Island military districts amalgamated into the Southern Military Command.
 To support the new Southern Military Command, a single Ordnance Depot was established at Burnham Camp, combining the Ordnance Depots of Christchurch and Dunedin stores and staff.
 The Dunedin fire was a close call.
 With the risk of fire to Ordnance stores well recognised by the Ordnance leadership, fire pickets would remain an essential regimental duty for Ordnance Other Ranks in Ordnance Depots for many years.
 The most severe fire to strike a New Zealand Ordnance Store was the 1944/45 New Year’s Eve fire, which resulted in the loss of £225700 (2017 NZD 18,639,824.86) of stock from No2 Ordnance Depot in Palmerston North.
 The Palmerston North fire led to a review of all New Zealand Ordnance Depots to ensure the robustness of fire prevention measures.

 Despite the initial fire in Dunedin in 1917 and the Palmerston North fire in 1944, the spectre of fire would remain constant.
-Fire prevention and precautions would remain a continuous component of Ordnance training and procedures until the amalgamation to the RNZAOC into the RNZALR in 1996, and because of such diligence, there would be few fire-related incidents in New Zealand Ordnance Depots.
+Fire prevention and precautions would remain a continuous component of Ordnance training and procedures until the amalgamation of the RNZAOC into the RNZALR in 1996.
+Because of such diligence, there would be few fire-related incidents in New Zealand Ordnance Depots.

 Copyright © Robert McKie 2018